 Improving Mental Focus Through Hydration

-Starting your day with water does more than just fuel your body.
+It helps detoxify and start up your internal systems.
 It also sharpens your mind.
 When your brain is well-hydrated, it works better.
-This clarity helps with workouts and staying focused on fitness goals.
+The clarity positively impacts exercise and helps you focus on fitness goals.

 Water for Better Concentration

 Your brain needs water to stay focused.
-Even a little dehydration can make thinking cloudy.
+Even a slight dehydration can make thinking cloudy.
 Here’s how staying hydrated helps:

 - Boosts alertness before and during exercise